alejandro-garf/Hephaestus/Dashboard/README.md

 - **Chart.js**: The project uses Chart.js for creating interactive charts.
 The library is included via a CDN link in the `index.html` file.

-## Future Enhancements

-- **Interactivity**: Add more interactive elements such as filters and search functionality for the table.
-- **Responsive Design**: Improve responsiveness to ensure the dashboard looks good on all devices.
-- **Backend Integration**: Connect the dashboard to a backend to fetch real-time data.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 ## License

 This project is open-source and available under the MIT License.